tytydraco/yessleep/out/Start_of_a_suspicion_Part_1.md

 And I did sleep, until about 1.
 That’s when I heard something like footsteps.
 I sat up, waited, then heard them again.
 With the sound of a door closing.
 I got up and looked down the hall.
 The bathroom light was on.
 It was just Erica.
 I heard the sink a minute later.

-I went back to bed, the neighbors warning had put me on edge.
+I went back to bed, the neighbor’s warning had put me on edge.
 I half laughed at myself for being so keyed up in my own love’s house.

 (Monday)
 I headed out for work, Erica would leave a bit later.
 I worked as manager for a fast-casual place.
 As I entered I was greeted by my 2nd in command and best friend Andres.
 We had been working together at this restaurant for a little over a year now, he’s one of the only faces that stuck around.